 Health informatics—an interdisciplinary medical field that relies heavily on information technology (IT), information systems, and data science—is continuously improving the way healthcare organizations approach patient care.
 Advances like electronic health records (EHR) and medical data analytics allow healthcare professionals to provide faster, more accurate services.
 Informatics applications exist for:

 As aging baby boomers strain the current healthcare system, the need for effective health informatics grows.
-From 2019 to 2029, the United States Bureau of Labor Statistics (BLS) projects the number of medical health and service managers to grow by 32 percent.
-That's more than six times the rate at which the overall job market will expand for the same period.
+From 2021 to 2031, the United States Bureau of Labor Statistics (BLS) projects the number of medical health and service managers to grow by 28 percent.
+That’s more than five times the rate at which the overall job market will expand for the same period.

-Informatics management positions can deliver large salaries, but they require a high level of experience and education—usually a Master of Science in Health Informatics.
+Informatics management positions can deliver large salaries, but they require a high level of experience and education.
+A Master of Science in Health Informatics can provide both.

 So, how much will you earn with a master’s in health informatics?
 To address that question, this guide discusses: